Arasthel/twrp_device_xiaomi_chiron/README.md

 ... more information about setup your build environment & start a build:
 https://github.com/nextgen-networks/android_device_xiaomi_chiron-LOS/wiki

+This device tree is intended to be used for devices with OS flavours as follows:
+* LineageOS
+* Resurrection Remix
+* AOSP
+* AICP

 The Xiaomi Mi MIX 2 (codenamed _"Chiron"_) is a high-end smartphone from Xiaomi.